Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Proof of the incremental relative entropy bound

-where the constant $c>0$.
+where the constant $c_d>0$ depends only on \(d\) .
 Now return to the random evaluation point $x=Z_t^i$.
 Under the law $Q^{1:i}_{[0,t]}$, the $i$-th coordinate $Z_t^i$ is independent of the predecessors $(X_t^1,\dots,X_t^{i-1})$, so conditioning on $Z_t^i$ does not change the law of the predecessors and the above bound remains valid:

 Since $S_{i-1}(Z_t^i)=\Kop{\mu_t^{i-1}}{Z_t^i}-\Kop{\bar\nu_t^{i-1}}{Z_t^i}$, the result then follows. \end{proof}